 radik@radik-VirtualBox:~$ isql test +—————————————+ | Connected! | | | | sql-statement | | help [tablename] | | quit | | | +—————————————+ SQL> show tables +——————————————————————+ | Tables_in_mysql | +——————————————————————+ | columns_priv | | db | | engine_cost | | event | | func | ………. +——————————————————————+

 - You’ll finally get the following file configuration:

 radik@radik-VirtualBox:~$ cat /etc/odbc.ini [test] Driver=MySQL SERVER=127.0.0.1 UID=root PWD=123456 DATABASE=mysql PORT=3306 radik@radik-VirtualBox:~$ cat /etc/odbcinst.ini [MySQL] Driver=/usr/lib/x86_64-linux-gnu/odbc/libmyodbc5w.so UsageCount=1

 The ODBC driver for MySQL is installed.
-Your software now have an opportunity to establish connection to MySQL directly via TCP/IP.
+Your software now has an opportunity to establish connection with MySQL directly via TCP/IP.